Timm49/similar-content-laravel/README.md

-# Laravel Similar Content
+# Similar Content Laravel

-Easily generate and manage content embeddings for your Laravel models, enabling content similarity and recommendation functionality powered by AI.
+Easily generate and manage content embeddings for your Laravel models, enabling content similarity and recommendation functionality.

-Example News Feed Application using this package: [Timm49/example-app-similar-content](https://github.com/Timm49/example-app-similar-content)

 ### What this package does

-**1. Mark your models**

-[//]: # (Add the `#[HasEmbeddings]` attribute to any Eloquent model you want to use for content similarity.
-This tells the package to generate embeddings for that model using the OpenAI Embeddings API.)

-**2. Generate and store embeddings**
+**Generate embeddings of your databases content**

-Use the built-in Artisan command to generate embeddings for all existing records, or call a method in your application code to handle it automatically when new records are created or updated.
+Use the built-in Artisan command to generate embeddings for all existing records of a given model.
+Once that's done you'll probably want to add a couple of lines your application code to handle it automatically when new records are created or updated.
 The embeddings are stored in your database.

-**3. Get similar content**
+**Get similar content**

-Retrieve similar content for a specific record and use it for a recommendation section.
+Retrieve similar content for a specific record and use it for a recommendation section, semantic searching or any other embedding related feature.

+### See it in action
+A simple example application using this package can be found here: [timm49/example-app-similar-content](https://github.com/Timm49/example-app-similar-content)

 ## Installation